ServiceNow/PySNC/docs/user/authentication.rst

 OAuth2 - Client Credential Grant Flow
 -------------------------------------

-ServiceNow does not support this OAuth flow
+ServiceNow does not support this OAuth flow as it is not a provider.

 OAuth2 - JWT Bearer Grant Flow
 ------------------------------